Where are you from?

 What was your first KC piece?

-What is your favorite KC piece and how do you like to style it?
+What KC accessories do you like to wear at night?

 What do you like best about KC bags or jewelry?